brooklyn-data/dbtenv/README.md

 2. Run `pipx install dbtenv[dbt-alias]`.

 ### Usage
-If the `dbt-alias` extra is installed (`dbtenv[dbt-alias]`), dbt commands can be used as normal and will be routed through dbtenv. dbtenv will automatically determine, install and use the required dbt adapter and version.
+If the `dbt-alias` extra is used (`dbtenv[dbt-alias]`), dbt commands can be used as normal and will be routed through dbtenv. dbtenv will automatically determine, install and use the required dbt adapter and version.

 Illustrative example
 ```